Sarthak3204/Coding-Dashboard/README.md

 # Coding Dashboard

-This is a MERN stack application with authentication.
+This is a MERN stack application with authentication and Redux Toolkit for state management.
 This is for a SPA (Single Page Application) workflow that uses the [Vite](https://vite.dev) Build tool

 <details>
   <summary>Screenshots</summary>